 BP-EES vs DP-DES on safety outcomes.

-During the follow-up, definite-or-probable stent thrombosis was similar among both groups (0.4% vs. 0.5%; OR 0.68, 95%-CI: 0.28-1.65, p = 0.85; heterogeneity: I2= 0) at ...months.
+During the follow-up, the rate of definite-or-probable stent thrombosis was similar among both groups (0.4% vs. 0.5%; OR 0.68, 95%-CI: 0.28-1.65, p = 0.85; heterogeneity: I2= 0).
 In addition, target lesion failure and MI were also similar among groups (4.2% vs. 4.6%; OR 0.90, 95%-CI: 0.63-1.28, p=0.95; heterogeneity: I2= 0% and 3.3% vs. 2.8%; OR 1.02, 95%-CI: 0.74-1.42, p=0.64; heterogeneity: I2= 0%, respectively).
-There was no difference in dual antiplatelet therapy duration between BP-EES and DP-DES in all studies.
+There was no difference in dual antiplatelet therapy duration between BP-EES and DP-DES of these studies.

 Discussion

-This meta-analysis showed no significant differences in clinical outcomes in patients treated with BP-EES or DP-DES.
+This meta-analysis showed no significant differences in clinical outcomes at mid-term in patients treated with BP-EES or DP-DES.
 While there was a numerical reduction in definite or probable ST with BP-EES, this was not statistically significant, with low rates in both groups.
 There was also no difference in cardiac death, MI, TLR and TLF when comparing the BP-EES with all DP-DES.
 There was a numerically higher rate of MACE in the BP-EES group, also non-significant.

-Interestingly, there was a trend for less TVR associated with BP-EES in the EVOLVE study11, while the present meta-analysis of all available RCTs did not show significant difference among BP-EES and DP-DES.
+Interestingly, there was a trend for less TVR associated with BP-EES in the EVOLVE study,11 while the present meta-analysis of all available RCTs did not show any significant difference among BP-EES and DP-DES.
 These data, while not demonstrating superiority of BP-EES, provide reassurance that the BP-EES is comparable to contemporary, widely used DP-DES.
-Furthermore, given the concerns regarding scaffold thrombosis seen with the AbsorbTM (Abbott Vascular) bioresorbable vascular scaffold 12, these data do not raise safety concerns for the BP-EES.
-Indeed, whether metal alloy coronary stent platforms with BP are associated with improved clinical outcomes when compared with newer DP-DES has been a topic of debate4 and may be influenced by additional factors, including polymer composition and stent strut thickness3.
-It is important to note that there is significant variability in the strut thickness of available BP-DES, which may account for the failure of BP-DES to demonstrate improvement over DP-DES13.
-Today, some new drug coated stents are available with uncoated struts and up to half as thick as the struts of the early BP-DES2.
-In addition, the benefits of thin struts and BP are appealing and may be very useful in certain clinical scenarios, such as in-stent restenosis or small-vessel PCI.
+Furthermore, given the concerns regarding scaffold thrombosis seen with the AbsorbTM (Abbott Vascular) bioresorbable vascular scaffold,12 this data does not raise safety concerns for the BP-EES.
+Indeed, whether metal alloy coronary stent platforms with BP are associated with improved clinical outcomes when compared with newer DP-DES has been a topic of debate4 and may be influenced by additional factors, including polymer composition and stent strut thickness.3 It is important to note that there is significant variability in the strut thickness of available BP-DES, which may account for the failure of BP-DES to demonstrate improvement over DP-DES.13 Today, some new drug coated stents are available with uncoated struts and up to half as thick as the struts of the early BP-DES.2 In addition, the benefits of thin struts and BP are appealing and may be very useful in certain clinical scenarios, such as in-stent restenosis or small-vessel PCI.
 However, the push toward reduction in strut thickness must be tempered against the need to maintain adequate radial support to prevent late lumen loss.
 Thin struts may reduce the incidence of side branch closure and periprocedural MI.
-Of note, other available thin-strut BP-DES eluting sirolimus also demonstrated similar efficacy and safety outcomes, as compared to contemporary DP-DES 14.
+Of note, other available thin-strut BP-DES eluting sirolimus also demonstrated similar efficacy and safety outcomes, as compared to contemporary DP-DES.14